fastlane/fastlane/README.md

 ```

 ### *after_all* block
-This block will get executed after running the requested lane.
-It supports the same actions as lanes do.
+This block will get executed *after* running the requested lane.
+It supports the same actions as lanes.

 It will only be called, if the selected lane was executed **successfully**.